 The real demand in the future will live on the high end of both the intellectual and emotional spectra.
 In a world where computers can do the labor, we will focus on moving science and human condition ahead.
 High intellectual development has always required simultaneous moral and ethics evolution.
 It is easy to see the events around nuclear weapons, clones and space exploration where some of the most desperate discussions are precisely the ethics around them and how to use those technologies to the wellbeing of humankind.
 Artificial Intelligence will require the same and maybe more and will throw most of us into new careers, willing it or not.

-Multiple, Transferable and Compassionate Skills
+Multiple, Transferable and Affective Skills

 Based on the lessons of previous high impact innovation adoption, I project three types of skills that will be in high demand within one or two decades.
-They are multiple professional skills, transferable skills, and compassionate skills.
+They are multiple professional skills, transferable skills, and affective skills.

 Most of the high intellectual jobs demand will happen on the crossing of two or more professions.
 If e-discovery eliminates the need for Jr. Counselors and Paralegal's, on the other end, we will need Lawyers with Computing Science skills to create new algorithms, for example.
 If robots will master small surgeries and replicate them at scale, we will need more research doctors with mechatronic skills to develop and test new procedures.
 Before tapping into the job market, college students should define their area of interest and learn which professions combined are impacting that field.
 Education is a must.